-- Title page includes: - Full title of the paper (centered upper third of the page, upper and lower case [title case], bolded) followed by a blank line before the author's name - Author name (no degrees or titles) - Affiliation (i.e., University of Rochester School of Nursing) - Course number and title, professor's name, and due date, all on separate lines, if desired - Page number goes in the upper right-hand corner on all pages (title page starts with 1) - Abstract (only if required by faculty) goes on a separate page - Repeat the full title of the paper at the top of the first page of text (centered, upper and lower case [title case], bolded) - Headings and subheadings used appropriately throughout the manuscript - 1" margins at top, bottom, right, and left on every page - Left alignment for the body of the paper, including references; do not use justified margins - Font should be 12-point Times New Roman, unless directed otherwise by course faculty - Manuscript is double-spaced throughout, including references - Citations for all ideas, quotations, and references are used - Citations in correct format in manuscript text (Author, date) - Direct quotations identified by quotation marks or indented blocks (if >39 words) - Citation and page number given for all direct quotations (Smith, 2006, p.
-159) - Direct quotations are used sparingly; focus is on paraphrasing and synthesis of ideas - Language does not introduce bias (e.g., gender, age, ethnicity, sexual orientation) - References in required format, on a separate page, labeled References (centered, bolded) - Tables, figures, and appendices follow APA format
+- □ The title page includes: - The full title of the paper (centered upper third of the page, upper and lower case [title case], bolded) followed by a blank line prior to the author' s name. - Author name (no degrees or titles) - Affiliation (i.e., University of Rochester School of Nursing) - o Course number and title, professor's name, and due date, all on separate lines, if desired - □ Page number goes in the upper right-hand corner on all pages (title page starts with 1) - Abstract (only if required by faculty) goes on a separate page. - Repeat the full title of the paper at the top of the first page of text (centered, upper, and lower case [title case], bolded) - □ Headings and subheadings are used appropriately throughout the manuscript. - □ 1" margins at top, bottom, right, and left on every page - Left alignment for the body of the paper, including references; do not use justified margins. - □ Font should be 12-point Times New Roman unless directed otherwise by course faculty. - □ The manuscript is double-spaced throughout, including references. - Citations for all ideas, quotations, and references are used. - o Citations in the correct format in the manuscript text (Author, date) - Direct quotations identified by quotation marks or indented blocks (if >39 words) - Citation and page number given for all direct quotations (Smith, 2006, p.
+159) - Direct quotations are used sparingly; the focus is on paraphrasing and synthesis of ideas. - Language does not introduce bias (e.g., gender, age, ethnicity, sexual orientation) - □ References in the required format, on a separate page, labeled References (centered, bolded) - D Tables, figures, and appendices follow the APA format.

-Students are also advised to use a contemporary dictionary and thesaurus and a manual on writing skills when preparing papers.
+Students are also advised to use a contemporary dictionary, thesaurus, and a manual on writing skills when preparing papers.
 For example, The Elements of Style (Strunk & White, 2000; see full reference below) is an excellent, classic resource that students may wish to use.
 Other writing resources include:

 - URSON Writing Center

 - APA Style website

 - Purdue Online Writing Lab (OWL)

 - Merriam-Webster Online Dictionary and Thesaurus

-- Oxford English Dictionary online version is available through Edward G. Miner Library
+- Oxford English Dictionary online version is available through the Edward G. Miner Library

 Students who anticipate, or are experiencing, difficulty in writing should be encouraged to promptly discuss their concerns with their course faculty.
-Students may also consult their academic advisor or the CAPS program regarding available resources, including a writing tutor and additional course support (https://son.rochester.edu/caps/).
+Students may also consult their academic advisor or the CAPS program regarding available resources, including a writing tutor and additional course support.